-All cash settled amounts disclosed above were fully paid at July 31, 2021 and 2020.
+All cash settled amounts disclosed above were fully paid at July 31, 2022 and 2021.

-In the year ended July 31, 2021, the Company paid or accrued \$18,000 (2020 - \$nil) to a corporation in which an officer and director of the Company has a significant interest for the use of facilities and storage related to the Company's exploration program.
-These costs are included in the additions to mineral properties on the consolidated statement of financial position as at July 31, 2021.
+In the year ended July 31, 2022, the Company paid or accrued \$14,000 (2021 - \$18,000) to a corporation in which an officer and director of the Company has a significant interest for the use of facilities and storage related to the Company's exploration program.
+These costs are included in the additions to mineral properties on the consolidated statement of financial position as at July 31, 2022.